 - 1.6.1 This report has been structured around the tasks that make up Stage A of the SA process (listed in 1.5.1).
 The first chapter (Chapter 2) provides a review of the relevant plans, policies, programmes, strategies and initiatives which are relevant to the Brentwood Borough.
 This chapter is subdivided into sections based on the following sustainability topics:

 - Biodiversity and Open Space;

 - Landscape;

 - Cultural Heritage & Material Assets;

 - Air quality;

 - Water quality & Water Resources;

 - Soil & Contamination;

 - Climate factors and flooding;

-- Waste:
+- Waste;

 - Economy & Employment;

 - Education;

 - Housing;

-- · Community (including: Population, health, crime and social equity); and
+- Community (including: Population, health, crime and social equity);

+- Transport and Travel; and

 - Gypsies & Travellers.

 - 1.6.2 As there is a separate DPD being prepared for Gypsies & Travellers is was appropriate to include a specific Gypsies & Travellers topic which will be strongly linked to this DPD and includes the evidence base for the appraisal.

-- 1.6.3 For each topic, relevant plans and programmes on the international, national, regional and local scale are examined.
+- 1.6.3 For each topic, relevant plans and programmes on the international, national, regional and local scale are examined (detailed commentary on these plans and programmes is included in Appendix I).
 In the following chapters, the current situation in the Brentwood Borough (Chapter 3) and key sustainability issues (Chapter 4) are identified.
-These chapters are also subdivided by the topics shown above.
-Chapter 5 contains the SA framework that builds on the preceding chapters in addition to drawing on the Regional Sustainable Development Framework for the East of England and the Brentwood Borough Council SEA Baseline Study.
+These chapters are also sub-divided by the topics shown above.
+Chapter 5 contains the SA framework that builds on the preceding

+9 As required by Regulation 4(1) of the Environmental Assessment of Plans and Programmes Regulations 2004 chapters in addition to drawing on the Regional Sustainable Development Framework for the East of England and the Brentwood Borough Council SEA Baseline Study.
 The final chapter, Chapter 6, provides details on the consultation process that forms the last task of Stage A and then sets out the next steps in the SA process.
+Appendix II contains suggested monitoring indicators.